Getting Started

 Use with esp-idf

-#include "epd_driver.h"
+#include "epdiy.h"

 to use the EPD driver’s Library API.

-Selecting a Display Type
+Selecting a Board and Display Type

 Enable SPI RAM

-The ESP32-WROVER-B comes with an additional 8MB external PSRAM, where the epd_driver is going to store ~2MB for its internal frame buffers.
+The ESP32-WROVER-B comes with an additional 8MB external PSRAM, where the epdiy is going to store ~2MB for its internal frame buffers.
 Since it is dynamically allocated from the heap, and the built-in SRAM of ~160KB is insufficient, we need to enable external SPI RAM first.

 Open the menuconfig again (see above) and navigate to Component config -> ESP32-Specific -> Support for external, SPI-connected RAM and enable it.